Home | About me | Contact | Privacy

 Ticket inspection

-Some regional and most local trains no longer have conductors-- passengers on these trains are on the honor system.
+Most regional and local trains no longer have conductors — passengers on these trains are on the honor system.
 You must purchase all tickets and reservations before you board these trains.
 Periodic spot checks are made and hefty fines are levied against those without valid tickets.
-Oh, and don't try to hide in the WC-- they don't find that amusing for some reason.
+Oh, and don't try to hide in the WC — they don't find that amusing for some reason.

 "Komfort check-in"